Nirav Modi: Career

-After moving to India in 1989, and training in all aspects of the diamond trading business, Modi founded Firestar in 1999 (formerly known as Firestone), a diamond sourcing and trading company.
+After moving to India in 1989 and training in all aspects of the diamond trading business, Modi founded Firestar in 1999 (formerly known as Firestone), a diamond sourcing and trading company.
 Firestar is the exclusive distributor of Rio Tinto’s Argyle pink diamonds in India.

 In 2002, his company started manufacturing jewellery on a contract basis.
 He acquired Frederick Goldman in 2005, and Sandberg & Sikorski and A.Jaffe in 2007 in the USA.

 In 2008, a close friend asked Modi to make a pair of earrings, after which he created the brand.
-In 2010 he launched a diamond store bearing his name in New Delhi's Defence Colony, followed by one in Mumbai's Kala Ghoda.
+In 2010, he launched a diamond store bearing his name in New Delhi's Defence Colony, followed by one in Mumbai's Kala Ghoda.
 17 other store openings followed across the world.
-Modi launched globally with boutiques in New York City and Hong Kong in 2015, followed by two other boutiques opened in Hong Kong in 2016. and one in MGM Macau in 2016.
+Modi launched globally with boutiques in New York City and Hong Kong in 2015, followed by two other boutiques opened in Hong Kong in 2016 and one in MGM Macau in 2016.

 He became well known after he designed his "Golconda Lotus Necklace" with an old, 12-carat, pear-shaped diamond as a centerpiece in 2010.
-The diamond was earlier sold in the 1960s; it was repolished.
-It featured a lattice of white and pink diamonds.
-It was included on the cover of Christie’s catalogue in Hong Kong, and was auctioned for US$3.6 million in 2010.
-In 2012, the Riviere of Perfection, featuring 36 flawless white diamonds weighing a total of 88.88 carats, was sold at Sotheby’s Hong Kong auction.
+The diamond had been previously sold in the 1960s; Modi repolished it.
+The necklace featured a lattice of white and pink diamonds.
+It was included on the cover of Christie’s catalogue in Hong Kong and was auctioned for US$3.6 million in 2010.

+In 2012, another Modi necklace, the Riviere of Perfection, was sold at Sotheby’s Hong Kong auction.
+This necklace featured 36 flawless white diamonds and weighed a total of 88.88 carats.

-It is believed that he was overextended for several years and used new MOUs to pay for the past ones for about seven years.
+It is believed that he was overextended for several years and used new LoUs to pay for the past ones for about seven years.
 One of his employees has stated that, "He wanted to grow his business, and to do in five years what might otherwise have taken 20 years."
 He claimed that "If he’d gone public, maybe he could have pledged his equity, raised some money, and finally paid the bank back.
 Perhaps he would have done that."

 Dealings with Union Bank of India

 The Union Bank of India sued Modi in a Hong Kong court.
-Union Bank claimed in a writ filed at the High Court on 26 September 2018 that Modi guaranteed two loans made to Firestone Trading Private on 21 October 2011 and Firestar Diamond on 15 November 2011.
+Union Bank claimed in a writ filed at the High Court on 26 September 2018 that Modi guaranteed two loans made to Firestone Trading Private and Firestar Diamond in 2011.
 The bank demanded that he pay more than $5.49 million plus interest after both firms allegedly defaulted on repayments.